W3SRotterdam/uORM/README.md

 ## Idea!

-We wanted to use strong typed objecs in Umbraco with Dependency Injection, like this:
+We wanted to use strong typed objecs in Umbraco with Dependency Injection:

 <pre>
 public ActionResult HomePage(HomePageModel model) {